getodk/docs/getting-started.rst

 For full details, and other installation methods, see the `ODK Aggregate Installation and Setup Guide <https://opendatakit.org/use/aggregate/>`_.

-You can also watch `this video <https://www.youtube.com/watch?v=uZYInkghbCo/>`_ which explains the installation procedure of ODK Aggregate on Google App Engine.
+You can also watch `this video <https://www.youtube.com/watch?v=uZYInkghbCo/>`_ which explains the installation procedure of ODK Aggregate on Google App Engine and also this `Aggregate tutorial video <https://www.youtube.com/watch?v=ceEC9RZiIiA&list=PLRRSiEabNvxtzLqIKlMOQaTByxH-REEuM&index=5/>`_ which describes few of its functionalities.

 .. change to
     :ref:`ODK Aggregate Installation and Setup Guide <aggregate-install-guide>`.